theluckyconqueror/57_exercises_for_programmers/exercise_2/README.md

-# Exercise Number - Title
+# Exercise 2 - Counting the Number of Characters

 ## Example Output